 Literature review and documents analysis were used in the data collection exercise.
-For the first phase, literature review derived from relevant books, journals articles, thesis and dissertations, conference proceedings and reports were examined.
-For the second phase, seven (7) standard form of contract were analyzed for documents analysis as follow:
+For the first phase, literature review derived from relevant books, journals articles, thesis and dissertations, conference proceedings, and reports were examined.
+For the second phase seven standard form of contract were analysed for documents analysis as follows:

 - 1. PWD 203A (Malaysia)

 - 2. PWD DB (Malaysia)

 - 3. PAM 2006 (Malaysia)

-- 4. PS 2014 (Singapore)
+- 4. Public Sector Standard Form of Contract for Construction Works 2014 (Singapore)

 - 5. FIDIC 2010 (Switzerland)

-- 6. AS 4300 (Australia)
+- 6. Australian Standard 4300 (Australia)

-- 7. JCT 2011 (UK)
+- 7. JCT 2011 (UK).

-The document analysis was done to investigate and make the comparison on each standard form of contract in term of provision for IBS.
-By doing so, the findings able to understand the full spectrum on how standard forms of contract from other countries incorporate provision for IBS construction approach.
+The document analysis was done to investigate and make the comparison on each standard form of contract in terms of provision for IBS.
+By doing so, the findings can understand the full spectrum on how standard forms of contract from other countries incorporate provision for IBS construction approach.
 However, since this research is still ongoing as this paper is being written, the data presented in this paper is only based on the summary findings from the literature review and document analysis.